Self-Foveate: Enhancing Diversity and Difficulty of Synthesized Instructions from Unsupervised Text via Multi-Level Foveation

 \subsection{Micro-foveate Level}

-General unsupervised text typically contains several primary entity types, a greater number of secondary entity types, and attributes of all these entity types.
-However, instruction sets directly synthesized by teacher LLMs may struggle to intentionally and comprehensively cover all the important content within such unsupervised text.
-This could lead to the synthesized instruction sets missing critical information from the original text, thereby resulting in weaker downstream model performance.
-To address this, we employ the micro-foveate mechanism and reverse synthesis to ensure that these key pieces of information are preserved in the synthesized instruction sets.
-Attention to a broader range of information enhances the diversity of the synthesized instruction sets, while the exploration of entity attributes also increases the difficulty. \paragraph{Micro-foveate mechanism} This mechanism aims to guide the teacher LLM to synthesize instructions from a fine-grained perspective of the unsupervised text.
+Unsupervised text typically contains a hierarchy of information: primary entities, secondary entities, and their respective attributes.
+Without explicit guidance, a teacher LLM synthesizing instructions from such text tends to focus on salient surface-level content, overlooking secondary entities and fine-grained attributes.
+The resulting instruction sets therefore miss critical information, limiting downstream model performance.
+The micro-foveate level addresses this gap through a fine-grained extraction mechanism paired with reverse synthesis, ensuring that individually important pieces of information are preserved in the synthesized instruction sets.
+Covering a broader range of entities and attributes enhances diversity, while probing specific entity attributes increases difficulty. \paragraph{Micro-Foveate Mechanism} This mechanism aims to guide the teacher LLM to synthesize instructions from a fine-grained perspective of the unsupervised text.
 We introduce the concept of ``\textit{foveate elements}'', which broadly encompass all entities and their attributes within a given text.
-We guide the large model to extract more foveate elements than needed and then select a certain number of foveate elements with the highest cosine similarity between the text and the embedding of each foveate element. \paragraph{Reverse synthesis} Based on the selected foveate elements, we employ the reverse synthesis method to generate instructions.
-Specifically, each foveate element is treated as a potential answer to an instruction, guiding the teacher LLM to synthesize instructions from the unsupervised text and then re-synthesize the answers.
-Even though the foveate elements can already serve as answers or parts of answers, to enhance the fluency, completeness, and accuracy of the answers, we choose to regenerate the answers in the reverse synthesis step rather than directly using the foveate elements as answers.
+We guide the teacher LLM to extract more foveate elements than needed and then retain those whose embeddings have the highest cosine similarity to the full text embedding, filtering out extractions that are tangential to the source content. \paragraph{Reverse Synthesis} Based on the selected foveate elements, we employ the reverse synthesis method to produce instructions.
+Specifically, we treat each foveate element as a potential answer to an instruction and guide the teacher LLM to synthesize a corresponding instruction from the unsupervised text, then derive the final answer.
+Even though the foveate elements can already serve as answers or parts of answers, to enhance the fluency, completeness, and accuracy of the answers, we choose to derive the answers anew in the reverse synthesis step rather than directly using the foveate elements as answers.